roman-milk/roman-milk.github.io/teacher-undressed.md

   "Calm down, May.
 I'm glad you invited her.
 She needs my help.
 You need to listen carefully to what you have to do," he firmly told her.

   He spent the next half hour instructing his teacher, until satisfied she would carry out the commands as planned.
 He gave it a lot of thought during the day, and it seemed foolproof.
 There was no telling how a person might react, though he knew the subject well enough to guess she would be a suitable subject.
-Report_Story #2